faimin/ZDLibffi/README.md

 ## License

-Libffi_iOS is available under the MIT license.
+ZDLibffi is available under the MIT license.
 See the LICENSE file for more info.